Prague Healthcare and What to Expect

 In an EMERGENCY – EU Citizen

 As all of my Prague healthcare experiences go into this webpage it means the not so nice ones as well.
 We were walking in the forest when my elderly father complained of a stomach pain.
 This rapidly deteriorated to the point where an ambulance had to be called.
 You can substitute any type of emergency because it’s what came next that surprised me.
-My father had a European Health Insurance Card.
+My father had a European Health Insurance Card which for the British is now the GHIC (Global Health Insurance Card).
 It is a credit card sized plastic card with your full name, a couple of numbers that link to your national insurance details in your country of origin and your date of birth etc. The front of the Card is different in each EU country but, the rear of the card is in a standard format and is recognised in the Czech Republic by all the Prague healthcare authorities.
 Along with a passport which proved his identity, my father was taken to a local hospital for tests to find out that he had a perforated stomach ulcer and then onto a second hospital for an operation less than 6 hours after the ulcer burst.
 He spent a week in a ward and all of this was covered by the European Health Insurance Card.
 I didn’t know it existed until this happened and it’s well worth having it if you are an EU Citizen travelling in the EU.
 You still have to pay cash for prescriptions.
-You can apply for one at the post office, just ask for the EHIC application.
-It’s primarily for EU residents spending a short time in other EU countries.
+EU citizens can apply for one at the post office, just ask for the EHIC application.
+From 2021 Brits should see the section below for the GHIC.
 You need to be paying regular NI contributions and the validity of the card is three years so, you’ll have to re-apply occasionally.

 How Private Prague Healthcare Works